 Pastor, Trump ally Robert Jeffress to give Talladega prayer

-Jeffress has warned of a "civil war-like fracture" if President Donald Trump is impeached.
+Trump last month tweeted a comment Jeffress made on "Fox & Friends Weekend" in which the senior pastor of First Baptist Church in Dallas warned, "If the Democrats are successful in removing the president from office, it will cause a civil war-like fracture in this nation from which our country will never heal."

 NASCAR has a tricky relationship with Trump after former chairman Brian France recruited several drivers to attend a 2016 rally, where France endorsed Trump's candidacy.
-Trump seized it as an endorsement from all of NASCAR.
-France later tried to stress this was strictly his opinion.
+Trump seized it as an endorsement from the entire NASCAR entity.
+France later tried to stress it was strictly his opinion and he was not speaking for the entire sport.

+Two months later at a race at Texas Motor Speedway, Phil Robertson, founder of the Duck Commander company, prayed in his invocation that "we put a Jesus man in the White House," and added "all right Texas, we got here via Bibles and guns."

+Talladega on Saturday also named Edward Graham, who works in a Christian missionary aid organization and is the youngest son of evangelist Franklin Graham, to give the command to start the engines.

 The invocation is a staple before every NASCAR national series event, although some do avoid overt religion and politics.